Loading...

 Concept

-1. Frontier Models: AI models that were at the industry's frontier when released.
-To cover as many frontier models as possible within limited time and budget, we select only the breakthrough model from each frontier AI company, meaning the model that was the company's most capable at the time of release.
+1. Frontier Models: AI models that were at the industry frontier when released.
+To cover as many frontier models as possible within limited time and budget, we select only the breakthrough model from each frontier AI company, meaning the company's most capable model at the time of release.
 The specific criteria can be found here

-2. Capability Benchmarks: Benchmarks used to evaluate model capabilities, especially those that could be maliciously misused or could contribute to loss of control.
+2. Capability Benchmarks: Benchmarks used to evaluate model capabilities, especially risky capabilities that could be maliciously misused or contribute to loss-of-control.

 3. Safety Benchmarks: Benchmarks used to evaluate model safety.
 For misuse risks, they mainly measure how well a model resists malicious external instructions.
-For loss-of-control and manipulation risks, they more often measure the model's internal propensities, honesty, and ability to suppress inappropriate behavior.
+For loss-of-control risks, they focus more on the model's internal propensities, honesty, and ability to suppress inappropriate behavior.
+Safety benchmarks are further divided into red-team and non-red-team benchmarks: red-team benchmarks use jailbreak methods to attack the model, while non-red-team benchmarks send harmful instructions directly to the model.

-4. Capability Score CC: The weighted average score of a model across capability benchmarks.
-The higher the score, the stronger the model's risky capabilities for misuse or loss of control.
+4. Capability Score CC: The weighted average of a model's scores across capability benchmarks.
+The higher the score, the stronger the model's risky capabilities for misuse or loss-of-control.

 前沿AI风险监测平台